shubhamistic/TicTacToe/README.md

 <h3>ADDING TABLES TO YOUR MYSQL DATABASE</h3>

-<p>You have to manually add tables in mysql to commands for adding tables in mysql are as follow:</p>
+<p>You have to manually add tables in mysql database.
+The commands for adding tables in mysql are,</p>

     <ol>
         <li>Creating the roomlist table.
 Enter the following command in your MySQL shell,</li>